 For larger sets of data, a cleaner graphical method that also quickly shows a lot of insight is a box plot (fixed width, variable width, or notched) or a histogram.

-A histogram can lose the individual values of the data where as this plot retains most of (often all) the raw numerical data.
+A histogram can lose the individual values of the data whereas this plot retains most of (often all) the raw numerical data.
 These plots can provide a quick snapshot on the distribution of the data and expose outliers.
-Another advantage is the stem and leaf plot shows at leas two significant digits.
+Another advantage is the Stem and Leaf plot shows at least two significant digits.

 The other method of creating the stem and leaf plot is shown with the same data.